The Maori New Year in New Zealand

-The event is celebrated across New Zealand in the form of festivals full of food, singing and dancing.
+The event is celebrated across New Zealand in the form of festivals full of food, singing, dancing and a public holiday.
 You are also likely to see markets, museum exhibitions and planetarium events dedicated to the Maori New Year.
 Matariki is also a time to remember those who passed during the past year, seen with positivity in the life and death cycle.

 5 Quick Facts About Matariki

 Here are our favourite facts about Matariki – the Maori new year:

 - At 440 light-years away, Matariki is one of the closest star clusters to Earth

 - Matariki was one of the star clusters used by the early Maori settlers to navigate the Pacific Ocean on the first voyages to New Zealand

 - There are about 500 stars in the Matariki star cluster but only six are visible from the naked eye

 - In English, Matariki is called “Pleiades” or the Seven Sisters, the Hawaiian name is “Makalii” or eyes of royalty, and in Japan, it is “Subaru” meaning gathered together

 - Matariki celebrations were very popular before they were stopped in the 1940s.
 It was then revived in 2000

 - Matariki became a public holiday in New Zealand starting from 24 June 2022, changing yearly but always falling on a Monday or Friday.